JanMiksovsky/blog/posts/2024/03-12 All City Someday.md

 Google Drive is hardly #indieweb, but look beyond "corporate = bad" and consider the nature of the relationship.
 They provide a commodity service: you pay them, they store your files.
 Those files are a medium of exchange.
 If (when?)
 Google screws around, you can easily move the files to a different storage provider.
 Switching costs for hosted platforms like Tumblr or Instagram are _far_ higher.

-All storage services provide a proprietary API to enable unique features and faster service… but also to force you to write to their stupid API and make your own code a switching cost.
+All storage services provide a proprietary API to enable unique features and faster service… but also to force you to write to that API and make your own code a switching cost.
 But most of what you want from storage is just an easy way to: 1) list directories, 2) read a whole file, and (maybe) 3) save a whole file.

 The tiny [AsyncTree interface](https://weborigami.org/async-tree/interface) does exactly those things.